The Last Song (Elton John song): Background

 "We didn't go for the obvious.
 I tried to do something lyrically that would thaw the intolerance of not understanding.
 That's why I used the idea of a father coming to terms with his son's status in life and his sexuality, but unfortunately understanding too late.
 If you can melt a little intolerance along the way, I'm happy with that."

-Originally titled "Song for 1992", it was renamed to avoid dating it.
+Originally titled "Song for 1992", it was renamed for its position on the album to avoid dating it.

 Music video

-A music video, directed by Gus Van Sant, was made for the song, but he was not the first director considered; David Hockney and Madonna had previously declined the offer.
+A music video, directed by American director Gus Van Sant, was made for the song, but he was not the first director considered; David Hockney and Madonna had previously declined the offer.
+It features a father reconciling with his son, who is dying from AIDS, interspersed with footage of John performing the song.